Faq's

 Q. Where else can I go for ISRCs?

-A comprehensive list of approved ISRC Managers is available on request: isrc@riaa.com.
+A comprehensive list of approved ISRC Managers is available here.
 Approved ISRC Managers can provide individual ISRCs for artists or labels who do not wish to manage their own ISRC assignment.
 ISRCs are issued as a part of the recording owners' business arrangement with an ISRC Manager and are provided on a song-by-song basis.

 If you have any questions about the legitimacy of an entity that is offering to provide ISRCs, you may contact us at isrc@riaa.com to determine whether they have been approved.